 One of our clients Kaspar – CEO of Humanitec AG, illustrated the point very well: “It is sometimes difficult to convince people to get started with goal-setting, so you want a solution that is extremely simple, intuitive and excellent to understand.
 Otherwise, people feel overwhelmed and face the daunting task of using yet another tool”.

-With an OKR software you would have a pre-filled out template, where you can easily insert your objectives and 3-4 key results.
+With a goal management software you would have a pre-filled out template, where you can easily insert your objectives and 3-4 Key Results.
 In addition, you can add a custom measurement unit to any key result.
 Whether it is a percentage, numerical value or even currency.

 In order, for people to understand how each team member plays a part in taking the whole company closer to its goals, linking goals is essential.
-With a tool you can easily link all of the goals in every level.
+With a tool, you can easily link all of the goals on every level.